chenazam/character-reference-library/docs/assets/library/10_CHARACTERS/JONAH/00_PROFILE/prompt_blocks.md

 Use for:

+- reference sheet prompts
+- anatomy prompts
+- body anchors
 - general character prompts
-- identity definition
-- reference sheet prompts

-Jonah is a tall lean athletic man (178 cm / 5'10") with long elegant proportions, expressive green eyes, and dark blonde wavy hair with soft side-swept volume.
+Jonah is a tall man (178 cm / 5'10") with a lean athletic build and naturally elongated proportions that give him a graceful, elegant presence.

+He has expressive green eyes, refined balanced facial features, and dark blonde medium-length wavy hair with soft side-swept volume.

+His silhouette reads as tall and slender with long limbs, a narrow waist, and moderately broad but balanced shoulders that emphasize an elongated athletic frame.
-His aesthetic combines playful athletic fashion with sporty expressive clothing such as crop tops, athletic shorts, and mesh fabrics.

-Maintain consistent facial identity, body proportions, and style across all views.
+His aesthetic centers on playful athletic fashion with sporty expressive clothing such as crop tops, athletic shorts, and bold casual outfits.
+Maintain consistent facial identity, hairstyle, body proportions, and overall silhouette across all views.

 ---